Stephen J. Townsend: Military career

-After earning his commission as a second lieutenant from North Georgia College in 1982, Townsend became a platoon leader, executive officer and assistant S3 in the 2d Battalion (Airborne), 505th Infantry, 82nd Airborne Division.
+After receiving his commission as a second lieutenant in 1982, Townsend served as platoon leader, executive officer and assistant plans, operations, and training officer (assistant S3) in 2nd Battalion (Airborne), 505th Infantry, 82nd Airborne Division.
 He participated in Operation Urgent Fury in Grenada.
 He was transferred to the 7th Infantry Division (Light) at Fort Ord as the 4th Battalion, 21st Infantry S3.
 He became commander of the battalion's Company A. After being transferred to Fort Benning, Townsend became S3 (Air) and assistant S3 at 75th Ranger Regiment headquarters.
 He participated in Operation Just Cause in Panama and later became commander of Company C, 3d Battalion, 75th Ranger Regiment.

 Townsend graduated from the Command and General Staff College and returned to Fort Benning, where he was Senior Liaison Office for the 75th Ranger Regiment headquarters and the S3 of the 3d Battalion, 75th Ranger Regiment.
 He participated in Operation Uphold Democracy in Haiti.
 Townsend was transferred to United States Pacific Command in Hawaii as J-5 Action Officer.
 He later became Special Assistant to the Combatant Commander.
 Townsend was sent to Fort Drum in New York, becoming S3 of the 2d Brigade, 78th Division (Training Support) in 1999.
 In 2000, he became commander of the 4th Battalion, 31st Infantry in the 10th Mountain Division (Light).
 Townsend became commander of Task Force Polar Bear, deployed to Afghanistan during Operation Anaconda in 2002.
 Townsend graduated from the United States Army War College and became Division G3 of the 10th Mountain Division (Light) in 2003.
 From 2004, he was Director of Operations, C/J3 for Combined Joint Task Force 180 during Operation Enduring Freedom in Afghanistan.

 Townsend was appointed commander of the 3d Brigade Combat Team, 2d Infantry Division at Fort Lewis.
 He led Task Force Arrowhead during the Iraq War.
 Townsend led the brigade in the Battle of Baqubah in June 2007.
 Townsend became executive officer for the United States Central Command commander at Tampa, Florida.
 He then became senior commander at Fort Campbell and then was Deputy Commanding General (Operations) for the 101st Airborne Division (Air Assault) from 2009.
 Townsend served in the same position for Combined Joint Task Force 101 during Operation Enduring Freedom.
 He became Director of the Pakistan/Afghanistan Coordination Cell at the Joint Chiefs of Staff.
 On 4 December 2012, Townsend became commander of the 10th Mountain Division.
 He also led Combined Joint Task Force 10 and Regional Command East at Bagram.